gplepage/gvar/doc/source/overview.rst

 By default functions of |GVar|\s are also |GVar|\s, but there are cases where such functions cannot be represented accurately by Gaussian distributions.
-The product of 0.1(4) and 0.2(5), for example, is not very Gaussian because the standard deviations are large compared to the scale over which the function changes appreciably.
+The product of 0.1(4) and 0.2(5), for example, is not very Gaussian because the standard deviations are large compared to the scale over which the product changes appreciably.
 In such cases one may want to use the true distribution of the function, instead of its Gaussian approximation, in an analysis.